Formed 1961, Detroit, Michigan, U.S.A.

 In 1967, the group seperated, following one further hit record.

-The group later reformed for a U.K. tour, with Yvonne Vernee-Allen replacing Sandra.
+The group later reformed for a U.K. tour, with Yvonne Vernee-Allen replacing Saundra.

 By 1989, Ian Levine re-recorded 'Heaven Must Have Sent You', with the line-up comprising of Yvonne Allen, Johnny Dawson, Norman McLean and Jimmy Charles.

-The group continued recording for the label with Sandra Edwards recording for the same label as a solo artist.
+The group continued recording for the label with Saundra Edwards recording for the same label as a solo artist.